behave/behave/docs/api.rst

 The execution of code is based on the Gherkin description in `*.feature` files.
-The following section provides a short overview of the hierarchical containment that is possible in the Gherkin grammer:
+The following section provides a short overview of the hierarchical containment that is possible in the Gherkin grammar:

 .. parsed-literal::